nighcoder/widgets/README.md

 The state is represented by a hash-map i.e. `{:min 0 :max 100 :value 20 ...}`.
 The attributes that get sent to the front-end must be converted to json so they can't contain nested keys, clojure functions or java classes as values.

+For more examples, check out the examples directory.

 ## Build
 ```bash
 $ lein metajar